ZebdaYacine/data/README.md

 # Dummy Data Generator

 This project is a simple tool for generating dummy data for Business Intelligence (BI) projects.
-Use the generator tool to create data for predefined database tables and export it to a file.
+Use the generator tool to create data for predefined database tables and export it to a file. there is tow type of generation josn or sql format

 ## Usage